 Board of Directors.
 Boston Properties is managed by a seven member Board of Directors, a majority of whom are independent of our management.
 Our Board of Directors is divided into three classes, and the members of each class of directors serve for staggered three-year terms.
 Our Board of Directors is composed of three Class I directors (Messrs.
 Zuckerman, Landis and Salomon), two Class II directors (Messrs.
 Patricof and Turchin) and two Class III directors (Messrs.
-Datricof and Turchin) and two Class III directors (Messrs.
 Linde and Seidenberg).
-The terms of the Class II and Class III directors will expire upon the election and qualification of directors at the annual meetings of stockholders held in 2002 and 2003, respectively.
+The terms of the Class III and Class I directors will expire upon the election and qualification of directors at the annual meetings of stockholders held in 2003 and 2004, respectively.
 At each annual meeting of stockholders, directors will be re-elected or elected for a full term of three years to succeed those directors whose terms are expiring.

-Our Board of Directors met seven times in 2000.
+Our Board of Directors met five times in 2001.
 Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board of Directors and (ii) the total number of meetings of all committees of our Board of Directors on which the director served.

 Audit Committee.
 Our Board of Directors has established an Audit Committee consisting of Messrs.
 Patricof (Chairman), Salomon and Seidenberg.
-The Audit Committee makes recommendations concerning the engagement of independent public accountants, reviews with the independent public accountants the scope and results of the audit engagement, approves professional services provided by the independent public accountants, reviews the independence of the independent public accountants, reviews the range of audit and non-audit fees, and reviews the adequacy of our internal accounting controls.
-Our Board has adopted an Audit Committee Charter, a copy of which is attached to this statement as Appendix A. Each member of the audit committee is "independent" as that term is defined in the rules of the Securities and Exchange Commission and the applicable listing standards of the New York Stock Exchange.
-The Audit Committee met four times during 2000.
+The Audit Committee makes recommendations concerning the engagement of independent public accountants, reviews with the independent public accountants the scope and results of the audit engagement, approves professional services provided by the independent public accountants, reviews the independence of the independent public accountants, considers the range of audit and non-audit fees, and reviews the adequacy of our internal accounting controls.
+Each member of the audit committee is "independent" as that term is defined in the rules of the Securities and Exchange Commission and the applicable listing standards of the New York Stock Exchange.
+The Audit Committee met six times during 2001.

 Compensation Committee.
 Our Board of Directors has established a Compensation Committee consisting of Messrs.
 Seidenberg (Chairman), Patricof and Turchin.
 The Compensation Committee exercises all powers of our Board of Directors in connection with compensation matters, including incentive compensation and benefit plans.
 The Compensation Committee also has authority to grant awards under the 1997 Stock Option and Incentive Plan, as amended (the "1997 Stock Plan").
-The Compensation Committee met two times during 2000.
+The Compensation Committee met three times during 2001.

 Our Board of Directors has also established (1) a Special Transactions Committee, the members of which are Messrs.
 Zuckerman and Linde, which may approve acquisitions, dispositions, financings and refinancings below \$25 million and may approve refinancings over \$25 million if the existing debt is increasing by less than \$25 million, and (2) a Significant Transactions Committee, the members of which are Messrs.
-Zuckerman, Linde and Turchin, which may approve acquisitions, dispositions, financings and refinancings equal to \$25 million but less than \$200 million and may approve refinancings over \$200 million if the existing debt is increasing by less than \$200 million.
-The Special Transactions Committee did not meet but took action by written consent nine times in 2000.
-The Significant Transactions Committee did not meet but took action by written consent eight times in 2000.
+Zuckerman, Linde and Turchin, which may approve acquisitions, dispositions, financings and refinancings equal to \$25 million or greater but less than \$200 million and may approve refinancings over \$200 million if the existing debt is increasing by less than \$200 million.
+The Special Transactions Committee did not meet but took action by written consent twelve times in 2001.
+The Significant Transactions Committee did not meet but took action by written consent two times in 2001.